 He was a private man and kept it that way.
 No one needed to know about his tortured past nor his racist older brother.

 The less others knew, the better.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, oprlvr33Write a Review